COVID-19: Vaccine | Testing | Self-assessment | Patient & Visitor Safety | Visitor Policy

 Several studies are relevant to an understanding of cognitive impairment in women with early-stage breast cancer who receive chemotherapy.

-Employing a battery of neuropsychological and psychological tests, investigators assessed healthy controls and women with early-stage breast cancer who were treated with chemotherapy (n = 60) or who did not receive chemotherapy (n = 72), before treatment and then at 1, 6, and 18 months.
+Using a battery of neuropsychological and psychological tests, investigators assessed healthy controls and women with early-stage breast cancer who were treated with chemotherapy (n = 60) or who did not receive chemotherapy (n = 72), before treatment and again at 1, 6, and 18 months.
 The primary outcome of interest was processing speed.
 Results demonstrated that women aged 60 years or older with lower baseline cognitive reserve who received chemotherapy scored lower on processing speed than did healthy controls or women who did not receive chemotherapy.
 These results are consistent with results from studies of aging.
 There was also an effect on verbal ability that resolved by 6 months.
-There were no demonstrable interactions between time, age, and cognitive reserve for verbal memory, visual memory, working memory, sorting, distractibility, or reaction time.
+There were no demonstrable interactions between time, age, and cognitive reserve for the following:

 Another group of investigators performed neuropsychological assessments on 60 women younger than 66 years who had early-stage breast cancer.
 The subjects were tested before and after each cycle of adjuvant chemotherapy.
 The goal was to determine whether there was progressive decline suggesting a dose-response relationship.
 A control cohort of 60 healthy women matched for age and education was tested at appropriate intervals.
-The authors observed a dose-related decline in working memory, processing speed, verbal memory, and visual memory.
+The authors observed a dose-related decline in the following:

 Subjective reports by patients with early-stage breast cancer receiving adjuvant treatment